 Being wrongfully terminated is a traumatic experience that has monetary and other consequences.
 It’s difficult to determine the average settlement because each case is different.

 However, an employment lawyer can help you calculate the amount you are entitled to and seek compensation.
-Schmidt & Clark wrongful termination lawyers are familiar with employment law and ready to provide legal advice.
+Schmidt & Clark, LLP wrongful termination lawyers are familiar with employment law and ready to provide legal advice.
 Our lawyers are accustomed to working on sensitive cases, and they value every attorney-client relationship.

 Contact us today for a free consultation, and let us help you get the settlement offer you deserve.